What to Wear Under a Wetsuit to improve Protection and Warmth

 The ladies have something of an advantage in this area.
 Women’s swimsuits are already fitted and don’t usually pose too many problems when putting on a wetsuit.

 As long as you make sure your swimsuit doesn’t have decorations that will pinch or dig into your skin under the pressure of the wetsuit, you’re perfectly fine without buying additional pieces.
-Also be aware that suits that close by tying a knot or with a bulky clasp may also be uncomfortable.
+Also, be aware that wetsuits that close by tying a knot or with a bulky clasp may also be uncomfortable.

 Let’s talk about rentals

-So, regardless of temperature, if you’re renting a wetsuit, you’re going to want to invest in a pair or diving shorts, as well as a rash guard shirt.
+So, regardless of temperature, if you are renting a wetsuit, you’re going to want to invest in a pair of diving shorts, as well as a rash guard shirt.
 This will cover up the areas that are most vulnerable so that you can dive comfortably and stress-free.

 You’re ready to start shopping!

-Now that you’ve learned everything about diving attire that the books didn’t teach you, you’re ready to get shopping for your wetsuit undergarments to have an extra layer and then go diving.
+Now that you have learned everything about diving attire that the books didn’t teach you, you are ready to get shopping for your wetsuit undergarments to have an extra layer and then go diving.
 You know what to wear under a wetsuit!